 Hoping to reinvent your career?

 If you want to reinvent your career then you are not alone.
-Millions of people in their mid-life and older feel the need for a change.
+Millions of people feel the need for a career change.
 They crave a powerful life-changing reinvention of themselves and aspects of their everyday life.
 Like most of them, you are probably bored, frustrated, or feel trapped in your current job.

 You can make a successful major change in your life but to do so you have to be prepared to courageously work through three factors